pinot-contrib/pinot-docs/basics/indexing/json-index.md

+---
+description:  This page describes configuring the JSON index for Apache Pinot.
+---

 # JSON Index

 JSON index can be applied to JSON string columns to accelerate the value lookup and filtering for the column.